DataFire/Integrations/integrations/generated/google_dfareporting/README.md

   * sslRequired `boolean`: Whether this floodlight activity must be SSL-compliant.
   * subaccountId `string`: Subaccount ID of this floodlight activity.
 This is a read-only field that can be left blank.
   * tagFormat `string` (values: HTML, XHTML): Tag format type for the floodlight activity.
 If left blank, the tag format will default to HTML.
-  * tagString `string`: Value of the cat= paramter in the floodlight tag, which the ad servers use to identify the activity.
+  * tagString `string`: Value of the cat= parameter in the floodlight tag, which the ad servers use to identify the activity.
 This is optional: if empty, a new tag string will be generated for you.
 This string must be 1 to 8 characters long, with valid characters being [a-z][A-Z][0-9][-][ _ ].
 This tag string must also be unique among activities of the same activity group.
 This field is read-only after insertion.
   * userDefinedVariableTypes `array`: List of the user-defined variables used by this conversion tag.
 These map to the "u[1-100]=" in the tags.
 Each of these can have a user defined type.
     * items `string` (values: U1, U10, U100, U11, U12, U13, U14, U15, U16, U17, U18, U19, U2, U20, U21, U22, U23, U24, U25, U26, U27, U28, U29, U3, U30, U31, U32, U33, U34, U35, U36, U37, U38, U39, U4, U40, U41, U42, U43, U44, U45, U46, U47, U48, U49, U5, U50, U51, U52, U53, U54, U55, U56, U57, U58, U59, U6, U60, U61, U62, U63, U64, U65, U66, U67, U68, U69, U7, U70, U71, U72, U73, U74, U75, U76, U77, U78, U79, U8, U80, U81, U82, U83, U84, U85, U86, U87, U88, U89, U9, U90, U91, U92, U93, U94, U95, U96, U97, U98, U99)